Starting from the top left of the Control Panels window you will find the Main Menu. Here you can access some of the key functionality detailed below.

 This particular output is very useful when switching profiles with config mode, or any custom profile switch mappings you create.
 As it means the name of the profile you switch to will be displayed for a few seconds regardless of what you currently have your OLED screen set to output.

 The All Mappings page display every custom mapping assigned to your selected profile.
+You can filter this list by selecting a specific input to view from other buttons and mouse image on the left side of the Control Panel.

 Input Selection Image